 Keep ready-to-eat veggies at eye-level in the fridge.
 When in a hurry, snack on fresh fruits and veggies that you don’t need to prepare.
-Try baby carrots, cherry tomatoes, grapes, apples and bananas.
+Try baby carrots, cherry tomatoes, sugar snap peas, grapes, apples and bananas.

 Drink a glass of low sodium vegetable juice.